lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

    The output argument is required for all ``ap_verify`` runs except when using :option:`--help`.

-   The workspace will be created if it does not exist, and will contain both input and output repositories required for processing the data.
+   The workspace will be created if it does not exist, and will contain the repository required for processing the data.
    The path may be absolute or relative to the current working directory.

 .. option:: -p, --pipeline <filename>